-The New York Rangers winger is one of Norway's most famous ever ice hockey players.
+The Minnesota Wild winger is one of Norway's most famous ever ice hockey players.
 We take a brief look at the career of Mats Zuccarello.

 Charity work around the world

-“He is one of the Rangers’ most popular players, but the cheers he gets at Madison Square Garden can’t compare to those in his home country”, said the New York Times earlier this year.
+“He is one of the Rangers’ most popular players, but the cheers he gets at Madison Square Garden can’t compare to those in his home country,” said the New York Times when Zuccarello called New York his home.